Appendix F. International Operations (Legacy)

 - VFR Flight Plans.

 - Upon notification of departure of VFR flights, transmit a flight notification message.
-Address messages to the ICAO addressee for the appropriate destination location.
+Address messages to the addressee for the appropriate destination location.

 - If a VFR flight plan is filed with a destination other than an airport-of-entry, transmit the flight notification message to the Regional Flight Dispatch Office, not the destination tie-in station.
 If the correct addressee cannot be determined, transmit to the nearest border Regional Flight Dispatch Office.

 Facilities with interphone/telephone capability may relay flight notification messages by this method.

 - Address messages to the addressee for the appropriate destination location.
 Transmit the following information:

 - If acknowledgment is not received within 30 minutes after departure, transmit a “request acceptance” message to the destination station tie-in addressee and to the Regional Flight Dispatch Office.
 Manually address the message to the designated Regional Flight Dispatch Office.